HabanaAI/Model-References/PyTorch/nlp/bloom/README.md

 * Added Habana-specific hardware optimizations:
   * Implemented a static shape model
   * Added HPU graph support
-  * Moved beam-search logic to the CPU
-  * Removed the early stopping condition from greedy search
+  * Added custom HPU-optimized beam-search and greedy-search implementations

 ## Known Issues
 * Changing certain parameters, such as `--max_length`, `--use_kv_cache` or `--static_shapes`, can alter the shapes used in the model and in turn enable or disable certain numerical optimizations.
 This may affect the generated output.
-* Using beam search may cause numerical issues and a degradation in output quality.
+* Unspecified order of reductions in DeepSpeed may change the output between executions.